Smartphone-Companions/Smartphone-Companions-Website/site/content/_index.md

 title: Smartphone Companions
 image: /img/DSC_5779.jpg
 intro:
-  text: "Smartphone Companions is a design research project which proposes to
+  text: Smartphone Companions is a design research project which proposes to
-    explore new forms of interaction with the data flows passing through our smartphone, questioning the status of total object that this device has acquired. "
+    explore new forms of interaction with the data flows passing through our smartphone, questioning the status of total object that this device has acquired.
 workshops:
   heading: Workshops
   text: We conducted several workshops along the way, allowing participants to